Giiwedinong is a destination location for all interested in the history of this land, settler and native agreements, treaties, and the waters.

 Questions or comments?

-Send us a message or give us a call!
+Send us an email or give us a call!

 Phone: +1 (218) 255-7749